automl/FOB/evaluation/README.md

 1. testing an optimizer on a task
 2. comparing two optimizers on the same task
-3. comparing the influence of single hyperparameter
+3. comparing multiple optimizers on different tasks
-4. comparing multiple optimizers on different tasks
+4. comparing the influence of a single hyperparameter

 Here we want to focus on the plotting.
 For instructions on how to run experiments, refer to the main [README](../README.md).
 To get started right away, we provide the data for this example.
 If you want to reproduce it, refer to [this section](#reproducing-the-data).